0xOucan/0xXOCTest/0xXOC-Frontend/README.md

 0xXOC is a P2P marketplace designed to bridge the gap between cryptocurrency and Mexican Pesos through OXXO Spin QR codes.
 Our platform enables users to buy and sell digital assets using Mexico's most accessible payment method, making cryptocurrency accessible to everyone in Mexico.

+Built for the Base Batch LatAm hackathon, 0xXOC focuses on stablecoin integration, particularly USDC, MXNe, and XOC.
+The platform is especially valuable for remittances, allowing people in the US to send money to relatives in Mexico by selling stablecoins for MXN that can be redeemed via OXXO Spin.

 The 0xXOC platform handles the entire trading process with a secure escrow system, protecting both buyers and sellers while ensuring seamless transactions.
-All data is encrypted and stored on-chain, with transactions verified and protected by the Coinbase Agentkit AI agent on the Base network.
+All data is encrypted and stored on-chain, with transactions verified and protected by the Coinbase AgentKit AI agent on the Base network.

 ## ✨ Features

 - 🛒 Create and browse buying/selling orders for cryptocurrency
 - 💸 Seamless integration with OXXO Spin QR codes for fiat payments
-- 🏦 Support for multiple tokens: XOC, MXNe, USDC, and ETH
+- 🏦 Support for multiple stablecoins: MXNe, USDC, XOC, and ETH
 - 👛 External wallet support with secure transaction handling
 - 🔐 Secure escrow system for protected trades
 - 🔄 Real-time transaction monitoring and status tracking